Ancient Greek medicine: Aristotle

 Ancient Greek philosopher Aristotle was the most influential scholar of the living world from antiquity.
 Aristotle's biological writings demonstrate great concern for empiricism, biological causation, and the diversity of life.
 He made countless observations of nature, especially the habits and attributes of plants and animals in the world around him, which he devoted considerable attention to categorizing.
 In all, Aristotle classified 540 animal species, and dissected at least 50.

 Due to Aristotle's interest in creating a more systemic empirical understanding of nature, his theories of female anatomy were generally more consistently grounded in observation compared to Hippocratic theories.
-The Primary difference between Aristotle’s concept of the female body and a Hippocratic concept was that his saw the female body as being from the same general Physis (or same essential biological system) as the male one, with variation existing primarily in sexual organs.
+The primary difference between Aristotle's concept of the female body and a Hippocratic concept was that his saw the female body as being from the same general physis (or same essential biological system) as the male one, with variation existing primarily in sexual organs.
 Likewise, unlike Hippocratic theorist, he believed the womb to be a natural part of the female body that was normally fixed in place (like the womb of other animals), though it could be displaced due to certain health conditions.
-However Aristotle’s theories of female anatomy were still inflected with patriarchal values of Greek society.
-For instance, Mensuration was still seen as evidence of inefficiencies of Female biology.
-Though it was no longer seen as the result of inherently inferior constitution, Menstruation was now seen as the cause of "Physical Weakness" when compared to men.
-Likewise, some of Aristotle's theories on differences in biological sex seem to be based entirely on Patriarchal assumptions of male superiority, rather that empirical evidence.
+However, Aristotle's theories of female anatomy were still inflected with patriarchal values of Greek society.
+For instance, mensuration was still seen as evidence of inefficiencies of female biology.
+Though it was no longer seen as the result of inherently inferior constitution, menstruation was now seen as the cause of "physical weakness" when compared to men.
+Likewise, some of Aristotle's theories on differences in biological sex seem to be based entirely on patriarchal assumptions of male superiority, rather that empirical evidence.
 For instance, in his writings "History of Animals" he states that men have more skull sutures than women, which demonstrates a larger brain and thinking capacity.
-However, there is no actual observable difference in the number of skill sutures in men or women.
+However, there is no actual observable difference in the number of skull sutures in men or women.
 He likewise claims that men have more teeth than women, which correlates with a longer lifespan in men, despite the fact that both men and women have the same number of teeth.